Shumokh1/Travel-Persona-Based-Destinations-Recommendation/README.md

 - The web interface allows users to interact with the system in a simple and accessible way.
 - It collects user preferences and displays the recommended destinations without needing a server-side backend.

+### Sample Output

+Below is a preview of the main functionality offered by our application:

 ## 🚀 How to Use

 1. Open the website in a browser.